mpadge/hackmd-stat-software/bayesian.md

   - **BS6.5** *Provide abilities to plot both sequences of posterior samples and distributional estimates together in single graphic*

-### 7
+### 7 Tests

-  - Parameter recoveery tests:
+  - Parameter recovery tests:
-      - Recover the prior woth no data or data with no information, especially where priors are implicit.
+      - Recover the prior with no data or data with no information, especially where priors are implicit.
-      - Even in empirical bayes, recover the estimated prior
+      - Even in empirical Bayes, recover the estimated prior
       - Recover posterior given expected data *and* prior
   - Algorithmic scaling tests with data - is it linear, log, etc
   - Test for prediction/fitted values on same scale as input values